battulakumar235/SOI-2026/README.md

 ***Bold Italic***

-This is the -git commands- markdown script
+This is the 'git commands' markdown script

 ---
 a=1